 2mw's Daily Mail wins 'Most Batshit Crazy Mail Front Page Ever' award.
 The stupidity of it is staggering.
 Dacre's outdone himself.— Nick Norton (@OnlyForKoolKids) March 23, 2017

-Still waiting for the reveal that the Daily Mail front page is a Comic Relief skit.— chrs00 (@chrs00) March 24, 2017
+Still waiting for the reveal that the Daily Mail front page is a Comic Relief skit.— a chris (@chrs00) March 24, 2017

 Imagine needing to look up how to drive at people.

 The "it took two minutes" is the real satire in that front page, though.
-Who the hell spends two minutes on a Google search?— chrs00 (@chrs00) March 24, 2017
+Who the hell spends two minutes on a Google search?— a chris (@chrs00) March 24, 2017

 Still, at least their readers agreed with the, surely-unarguably nice idea to hold a vigil in Trafalgar Square for the victims of the attack?